Mattish/AutoPD/README.md

 **I am not responsible for anything you download or *accidentally* download with this**

+I was lazy in memory searching, so it can/will take ages to do intial searching.
+It will also eat up bunch of memory when it does this so I hope you like paging.

 ###Things to make this work: ###
 =====
 * All automation is done in the top split section.